filipmihal/contact-scraper-v2/contact-scraper-v2/README.md

 ]
 ```

-Although, the algorithm sounds simple, the Puppeteer API does not allow us to build a simple algorithm.
-So we had to use small work arounds to simulate the steps mentioned above.
+Although the algorithm sounds simple, the Puppeteer API does not allow us to build a simple algorithm.
+So we had to use a small workaround to simulate the steps mentioned above.
 Here is a proper description of what the algorithm does:

 1. Find all DIVS on a given website
 2. Find all contacts in a given DIV.
 Do that for each DIV
 3. Sort DIVS (descending) by the number of contact units they contain
-4. Iterate throught the list of DIVS
+4. Iterate through the list of DIVS
 5. check if there is a subset of contacts in the list of DIVS for a given DIV A (currently iterated)
-6. If yes, then we can delete this DIV.
+6. If the list does contain a subobject of the DIV currently iterated, then we can delete this DIV.
+It is not a leaf node.
 If it contains any contact units that do not occur anywhere else, we will create a trash contact object for them.
-7. if no (there is no subset in the list) then this DIV represents one of the final contact objects.
+7. if the list does not contain a subobject, then this DIV represents one of the final contact objects.
+We push it to the final array.
+It is a leaf node.
-8. Resulting list is represented by leaf DIVS and one trash DIV.
+8. The resulting list is represented by leaf DIVS and one trash DIV.

 Perfect real-world example: https://missionlocal.org/about-3/ (algorithm achieved )

 ### Greedy algorithm upgrade

-After running scoring function on our greedy algorithm, we noticed several heuristics that might help in improving the resulting contact objects:
+After running the scoring function on our greedy algorithm, we noticed several heuristics that might help in improving the resulting contact objects:

 -   Add new separator tags such as TR, TD, UL, ADDRESS
--   Add weak TAGS (If they contain only single contact unit we will neglect them) P, LI
+-   Add weak TAGS (If they contain only a single contact unit we will neglect them) P, LI
 -   Do not neglect phonesUncertain
--   Group objects into one if they don't share same properties
+-   Group objects into one if they don't share the same properties

 <!-- TODO: explain this a little bit more -->